bassistTech/ads8684_fast_readout/README.md

 ## The Python side of things

 The **python** folder contains a Python package for talking to the board, and some test code.
+By the time I started writing the Python code, I had already done some testing by entering JSON strings into a terminal.
+But by the time I've got the Python running, I rarely return to the terminal, and I test updates to the firmware with Python programs or a Jupyter notebook.